lazywinadmin/frpsug.github.io/powershellsat-2019.md

 ### Call for speakers

 This year, we have an english track (!).
-If you are interested in giving a presentation, you can submit a presentation here -->
+If you are interested in giving a presentation, you can submit a presentation [here](https://docs.google.com/forms/d/e/1FAIpQLSd0Khps45tqPV1qMqzOS6c4y93WNkv-l0dS_yp6rqEBXnLV1w/viewform)

 ## Français